CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M1a-Gettingstarted.md

-# AI-900: Microsoft Azure AI Fundamentals Workshop
+# Automated Machine learning using AML

 Welcome to your AI-900: Microsoft Azure AI Fundamentals workshop!
 We've prepared a seamless environment for you to explore and learn Azure Services.
 Let's begin by making the most of this experience.